pupil-labs/lsl-relay/docs/index.rst

 *******************************

-The Pupil Labs LSL Relay (Relay) allows you to stream gaze and event data from your Pupil Labs device to the `labstreaminglayer <https://github.com/sccn/labstreaminglayer>`_ (LSL).
+The Pupil Labs LSL Relay (Relay) allows you to stream gaze and event data from your Pupil Invisible device to the `labstreaminglayer <https://github.com/sccn/labstreaminglayer>`_ (LSL).

+* For integration between Neon and LSL, use the `Neon Companion app's built-in LSL support <https://docs.pupil-labs.com/neon/data-collection/lab-streaming-layer/>`_.
-For integration between Pupil Core software and LSL, see https://github.com/labstreaminglayer/App-PupilLabs instead.
+* For integration between Pupil Core software and LSL, see https://github.com/labstreaminglayer/App-PupilLabs instead.

 Install and Usage
 ==================